Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy

 With geometrized units, zeroth law is followed by a stationary BH's surface at its horizon which is found to show a nonnegative surface gravity $\kappa$.
 A small perturbation in mass/ energy $E$ of a BH follows

-where $E$, $A$, $\Omega$, $J$, $\phi$ and $Q$ are the energy, horizon area, angular velocity, angular momentum, electrostatic potential and electric charge respectively.
+where $E$, $A_g$, $\Omega$, $J$, $\phi$ and $Q$ are the energy, horizon area, angular velocity, angular momentum, electrostatic potential and electric charge respectively.
 Equation (\ref{1}) makes after the first law of thermodynamics.
 Second law of thermodynamics comes along with the weak energy condition stating the chronologically non-decreasing nature of the horizon area, i.e., $\frac{dA}{dt}\geq 0$.
 Third law of thermodynamics is followed from the fact that a vanishing surface gravity of a BH horizon is not at all probable.

-In the next section(i.e. in $\ref{BMEMS}$), we discuss regarding the BH solution in Einstein Maxwell Scalar(EMS) framework and logarithmic correction to the Barrow entropy, In $\ref{thermo}$, we will investigate the temperature, specific heat, free energy etc. Next, $P$-$V$ criticality will be analyzed in $\ref{pv}$.
-After that in $\ref{jt}$, Joule-Thomson extension is studied.
-Finally, brief discussion and conclusion is incorporated through $\ref{conclusion}$.
+In the next section(i.e. in section $\ref{BMEMS}$), we will discuss regarding the BH solution in Einstein Maxwell Scalar(EMS) framework and logarithmic correction to the Barrow entropy.
+In section $\ref{thermo}$, we will investigate the temperature, specific heat, free energy etc. Next, $P$-$V$ criticality will be analyzed in section $\ref{pv}$.
+After that, in section $\ref{jt}$, Joule-Thomson (JT) extension is studied.
+Section $\ref{GT}$ will briefly discuss regarding the geometrothermodynamics.
+Finally, brief discussion and conclusion is incorporated in the section $\ref{conclusion}$.